Visit the institution website for COVID‑19 updates

 You’ll gain essential skills in interpreting, analysis, active listening and note-taking, then build on this foundation by practising specialised liaison and simultaneous interpreting in our interpreting facilities.
 You’ll also develop an awareness of the markets and environments in which interpreters work including international business as well as an understanding of legal and medical interpreting.
 At the same time, you’ll deepen your understanding of translation theory and practice.
 You can also choose from optional modules informed by the leading research of our staff such as genre analysis, corpus linguistics, computer-assisted translation and machine translation.

 Contracted practitioners and leading academics come together in our Centre for Translation Studies.
-This exciting programme will prepare you to succeed in a competitive and rewarding sector.
+This exciting course will prepare you to succeed in a competitive and rewarding sector.

 Centre for Translation Studies